manho805/Super3/README.md

 - **Not affiliated:** This project is not affiliated with or endorsed by SEGA or any arcade hardware manufacturer.

 ## Privacy
-- SUPER3 is designed to run offline and does not require network access.
+- SUPER3 can run offline for emulation, but Flyer view may download artwork from GitHub.
 - The app stores emulator settings, save states, and screenshots locally on your device.
 - If you opt into selecting a user folder for syncing/export, access is limited to the folder you select via the system file picker.